jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 > 3. Add a **Post Featured Image** block and the **Title** block to the nested Group block.
 > 4. Add a **Post Content** block below the nested Group block.

-Your final page template should look something like this:
+Your final Pages template should look something like this:

 ![Image of the page template](https://learn.wordpress.org/files/2022/10/page-template.png)

-Now switch to the Code editor view, to see the block markup that makes up this page template.
+Now switch to the Code editor view, to see the block markup that makes up the Pages template.

 ```html
 <!-- wp:group {"layout":{"type":"constrained"}} -->